ben-denham/labtech/docs/cookbook.md

 ### How can I control multi-processing myself within a task?

 By default, Labtech executes tasks in parallel on all available CPU cores.
-However, if you wish to control multi-processing yourself
+However, you can control multi-processing yourself by disabling task parallelism and performing your own parallelism within a task's `run()` method.

 The following example uses `max_parallel` to allow only one `CVExperiment` to be executed at a time, and then performs